Vampiro: Universal Wrestling Association (1991–1993, 1995)

-Early tours of Japan (1993–1998)
+Wrestle Association R (1993–1998)

 On October 3, 1993, Vampiro would debut for Wrestle Association R defeating Top Gun.
 In June 1994, Vampiro would start on a two-month tour of Japan where he won almost all his matches and also took part in a tag team tournament where he teamed up with Lionheart and The Warlord and would be knocked out in the first round.
 On his second tour of Japan, between the months September and October, Vampiro would once again win the majority of his matches.
 He would also team up with Bob Backlund and Dos Caras to take on Hiromichi Fuyuki, Gedo and Jado for the WAR World Six-Man Tag Team Championship, which Vampiro's team lost.
 Vampiro would also sporadically take part in WAR events and his last match came on December 4.